 The faculty are committed to preparing students for a successful and impactful future.
 Faculty have been honored for their excellence in instruction, including a recipient of the prestigious UNC Board of Governors Teaching Award.
 From introductory courses to capstone research collaborations, faculty engage students with coursework and research opportunities to develop critical thinking and analytical skills that prepare students for successful futures.

 The department conducts research that matters to scholarly thought and applied solutions in a variety of areas, including environmental, health, public, sports, behavioral, development, industrial organization, international, regional, and game theory.
-Faculty research is published and cited in leading journals and receives funding from federal and state agencies.
-The department is ranked among the top 50 economics departments at U.S. public universities for overall research output, and ranked among the top ranked departments in the areas of environmental and experimental economics.
+Faculty research is published in leading journals and receives funding from federal and state agencies.
+The department is ranked among the top 100 U.S. economics departments for overall research output, and ranked among the best departments in the areas of environmental and experimental economics.

 Contact us to learn more about Economics@AppState.